zackdotcomputer/suspension/README.md

    If you want the `SuspenseRig` to behave as both a cache and a fallback `Suspense`, you just need to give it the same `fallback` prop you would give a `Suspense`.

+3. **It is your Error Boundary**.
+Similarly to how you can pass the `fallback` prop to your rig to have it act as a Suspense, you can also pass an `errorBoundary` prop to have it act as your Error Boundary.
+Under the hood, this feature uses [react-error-boundary](https://github.com/bvaughn/react-error-boundary) to implement the error boundary.
+You can pass anything in the `errorBoundary` object that you would pass as a prop to that library.
+If the object is present at all, the rig will insert a boundary below itself and above the Suspense (if included) and children.

 ### `useSuspension` - The ready-to-go hook

-`useSuspension(generator, cacheKey, options)` is the primary hook for accessing suspension.
+`useSuspension(generator, cacheKey, args, options)` is the primary hook for accessing suspension.
 It takes a parameter-free generator function that returns a Promise and a cache key that uniquely identifies this call's purpose (see below).

 As soon as you call this hook, it will start your generator going and interrupt the render cycle at that point.
 (Note: even if your generator returns a resolved promise, React will always do at least one render update falling back to the `<Suspense>`.)
 Once the Promise has resolved, the tree under the nearest Suspense will be reloaded and the hook will **then** either provide you with the result of the `Promise` or throw the `Error` for your nearest ErrorBoundary if the Promise was rejected.

 This construction means that your render function will never proceed beyond this call unless it can return to you the successfully resolved value from your `Promise`.
 No more needing to deal with `undefined` loading values.

-### `useLazySuspension` - For trickier cases
+### `useLazySuspension` - For those asynchronous asynchronous cases

 `useLazySuspension(generator, cacheKey, options)` is your friend for calls where the arguments to your generator might change between render cycles, or where you might need to delay your generator.
 It takes